adamharrison/write-xl/README.md

   ```
   * update the compiler standard to C99 in libgit2 (`C_STANDARD`).
 3. Ensure that openssl is clean each time, and that it's on 1.1.1 stable; master has relocation errors in ARM64.
+4. When we throw in dynamic plugins into android, they need to be linked and packed in a particular way.
+You can't just dlopen something anymore;
+   It has to be done through a particular packing method.

 ## TODO

-* Specifically, I want to have git as an executable the APK can access, and use.
-This would allow basic pushing/pulling/cloning through a github repo to save files.
-	It looks like it's gonna be complex to support `ssh` authentication.
-So unless you have `ssh` installed on your phone, we're going to only support https.
+* Chapter Navigation, via sicebar.
-* Chapter Navigation
+* Chapter wordcount in parentheses on sidebar.
-* Automatic Chapter Summaries
+* Automatic Chapter Summaries as a view, by running chapter through an automatic summarizer library.
 * Side-by-Side Outline Reading
-* Using `git` as a track changes method (because, let's be real, track changes is shit, normally; and `git` is one of the most used softwares on the planet).
 * A plugin to detect whether you're overusing a particular phrase.
 * Character Registry, with Minimap
-* Word Count
+* Small clock that tracks current session time.
+* Small clcok that tracks actual writing time.
+* Ability to have a view of a chapter as an individual document (`ChapterView`, inherited from DocView).
-* Other Document Metrics
+*

 ## Install

 To install, simply use [`lpm`](https://github.com/lite-xl/lite-xl-plugin-manager):

 ```
-lpm install write-xl
+lpm run write-xl
 ```

 As an alternative, set this directory as your `LITE_USERDIR` environment variable.